 People put their hands over their hearts during the Pledge of Allegiance and engage in aerobic exercises as they understand the importance of this vital organ, but many are unfamiliar with its structure.
 The following are some resources on cardiac anatomy:

-Atlas of Human Cardiac Anatomy – This University of Minnesota sponsored site features an entire interactive atlas of the heart.
-It provides a detailed description of the uses of the atriums, ventricles, aorta and other parts of the human heart.
+Atlas of Human Cardiac Anatomy: This University of Minnesota sponsored site features an interactive atlas of the heart.
+It provides a detailed description of the atria, ventricles, aorta, and other parts of the human heart.

-The Heart (Human Anatomy): Diagram, Definition, Location in the Body and Heart Problems – This article features a labeled diagram of the heart, along with a breakdown of what role each part plays.
+The Heart (Human Anatomy): This article features a labeled diagram of the heart along with definitions of numerous heart conditions.

-Anatomy of the Human Heart – Texas Heart Institute Heart Information Center – The institute offers facts about the heart with illustrations.
+Anatomy of the Human Heart: The Texas Heart Institute presents facts about the heart with Flash illustrations.

-Fun Heart Facts for Kids – Interesting Facts about the Human Heart – Science Kids offers straight forward and informative facts about the human heart.
+Fun Heart Facts for Kids: Science Kids offers straightforward and informative facts about the human heart.